tomwhross/wishlist/README.md

 The largest amount of time on this site was spent on two thnings: Designing the front-end UI, and testing via the front-end.
 I am familar with Python unittests, Django's implementation of them somewhat, and with Selenium for front-end testing, I did not end up implementing any of them due to a lack of time.
 However, what I should have done was written the tests very early.
-I know TDD prescribes written all the tests up front; but as I was very unfamilar with some of the modules I was working with and exactly how I would be using them, that would have been difficult.
+I know TDD prescribes writing all the tests up front, but as I was very unfamilar with some of the modules I was working with and exactly how I would be using them, that would have been difficult.
 However, if I'd started writing tests 50% of the way through the project, I probably could have saved a tonne of time that was later spent on manual testing.
 Designing the front-end UI would have been a much harder